jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 ```
 @JkDefClasspath("org.myorg:myjekaplugin:0.1")
-class MyBuid extends JkCommandSet {
+class MyBuid extends JkClass {
 }
 ```

-If you don't have declared it in a _commandSet class_ `@JkDefClasspath` annotation you can still invoke it from the command line : `jeka @org.myorg:myjekaplugin:0.1 myPlugin#doSomething`.
+If you don't have declared it in a _Jeka class_ `@JkDefClasspath` annotation you can still invoke it from the command line : `jeka @org.myorg:myjekaplugin:0.1 myPlugin#doSomething`.